 It’s not personal

-To help better manage conflict in your professional life, it is vital to comprehend the difference between frustrated and abusive behaviour.
+To help better manage or resolve conflict in your professional life as a nurse, it is vital to comprehend the difference between frustrated and abusive behaviour.
 As carers, most of us recognise that frustration is a natural and perfectly acceptable emotion for patients to feel and express.
 However, when we encounter it in practice, we often incorrectly consider frustration to be unacceptable and seek to challenge it, thus inflaming a situation.

 Take a scenario in which an apparently healthy man in his sixties suddenly has a stroke.
 His family are unhappy with the acute care that he has received and after discharge, it is apparent he will need support in his home.
 When the community nursing team make telephone contact with the family to arrange a visit, they are told they are ‘useless’ and ‘shouldn’t be allowed to call themselves nurses after the way they treated dad in the hospital.’